All Registrar's Office forms are available at the Registrar's Form Index

 Courses for which a student was enrolled on an audit basis must be graded.
 If the student completed the course successfully, AU (Audit) is assigned.
 If the student did not complete the course, or if the student abandoned the course without formally dropping the course, a grade of U (Unsatisfactory) should be assigned.

 Instructors should not leave the grade field for audited courses blank on grade rosters.
-If no grade is supplied, these grades will eventually default to Y (Unreported Evaluation) and may be interpreted as having been completed successfully.
+If no grade is supplied, these grades will eventually default to Y (Unreported Evaluation).

 If unusual or extenuating circumstances prevent a student from completing work in a course, the instructor may assign an Incomplete (I) grade provided the student's performance in the course is satisfactory at the end of the semester.
-As with other grades, instructors may submit I grades through the faculty portal or on a paper roster.
-When an I grade is submitted in this manner, the system assigns the standard defaults listed below.
+As with other grades, instructors submit I grades through the faculty portal.

 Expiration Date.
 A new grade must be submitted by the grading deadline for the same semester next year.
 Note that this means the instructor must submit a new grade, not that the student needs to submit work to the instructor.
 Instructors identify their own timeframes to receive work.